okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idx/index.md

 <ApiOperation method="post" url="/idp/idx/identify" />

-Given a username, checks if the user already exists, and, if so, returns their User ID.
+Given a username, checks if the user already exists, and, if so, returns the User ID.
 The Remediation object returns specifies the next step to take, which is enrollment, if the user doesn't exist, and authentication, if they do.

 #### Request Body